Decision Day for the invasion of Cavenarea

 Old Judas felt saturated from his deeply descriptive tale.
 The boys in turn so desperately wanted him to continue.
 For once however, it was they who decided they should give their most favourite friend in the world a rest.
 After a while they left their esteemed Old Judas.
 They wandered back home in a state of uncertainty and bewilderment.

-Meanwhile the old man straightened out the tattered tartan rug, crawled underneath and with the warmth from dying embers, and the comforting thought of Eddie and Ollie’s visit next day, he fell fast asleep.
+Meanwhile the old man straightened out the tattered tartan rug, crawled underneath.
+With the warmth from dying embers, and the comforting thought of Eddie and Ollie’s visit next day, he fell fast asleep.